OussamaDERAOUI/ML-OPS-EXAM/README.md

 ## Ml Flow
-Here is a screen shot of the mlflow logging accuracy results :
+Here is a screenshot of the mlflow logging accuracy results :

 ![Alt Text](mlflow.png)

 ## Fastapi
 Here is screenshots of an input prediction in fastapi :

 ![Alt Text](fastapi1.png)

 ![Alt Text](fastapi2.png)